DmitriK/darkContrast/README.md

-# darkContrast
+# Text Contrast for Dark Themes

-Firefox addon that fixes low contrast text when using dark desktop theme
+Firefox extension that fixes low contrast text when using dark desktop theme

-This addon is intended for Firefox users that have a light text/dark background system theme.
+This extension is intended for Firefox users that have a light text/dark background system theme.

-The primary purpose of this addon is to fix input elements, which are drawn with a native dark style, but may have an explicit foreground or background color which assumes a light style, resulting in low contrast text.
-This addon checks if only one of the colors has been defined (foreground color, or background color/image), and defines the unset property as needed.
+The primary purpose of this extension is to fix input elements, which are drawn with native widgets in a dark style, but may have an explicit foreground or background color set by the page author which assumes a light style, resulting in low contrast text.
+Th extension checks if only one of the colors has been defined (foreground color, or background color/image), and defines the unset property as needed.
 Elements with both colors defined or both colors undefined remain unchanged.

-An experimental option can also attempt to adjust all page colors if the "use system colors" Firefox option is set.
-The option makes this addon recurse through the elements of any page visited and taking the following actions:

-- If all colors defined, stops recursing in that element
-- If neither color is defined, then recurse through element's render-able children
-- If only one color is defined, set the other color as needed to maintain contrast

-This option does not always seem to work correctly, and can misbehave on websites rendering in quirks mode, and thus should be considered experimental.
+The colors are set using a custom data attribute and a small stylesheet that selects on the data attribute.

+The extension also listens for DOM changes (element additions, class changes, style changes) and fixes newly added or changed elements as needed.
+Elements that have already been checked (evidenced by the existence of the data attribute) are skipped, resulting in good performance even for site that heavily rely on updating style via Javascript.

+The extension will detect if the user has set the "use system colors" option in Firefox.
+If set, the extension will additionally recuse through all elements (independently of input elements) and apply color fixes.